Our school mission statement “We come to school to love, learn and share in the light of Jesus.”

 We believe that children learn best from first hand experiences.
 No child will remember pages 9 or 10 of a text book and no former pupil has ever stopped their teacher and personally thanked them for the worksheet they gave them to complete!
 However children do remember well planned and thought out enrichment activities such as faith days, retreats, trips, workshops and theatre company visits.
 For this reason we would like children to have:

-- the opportunity to take part in at least 3 curricular visits or workshops during the year
+- the opportunity to take part in at least 6 curricular visits, workshops or enrichment experiences during the year,

-- the opportunity to participate in an out of school club
+- the opportunity to participate in an extra curricular club,

 Staff plan enrichment activities within all year groups to enhance our curriculum still further.
-We will make Fridays as fun as they can be, giving the children inspiration for their work in the next week.
-We are always thinking of exciting ways that children can learn, we do not limit our creativity to this one day.
+We will make lessons as fun and engaging as they can be, giving the children hooks and inspiration to bring their learning to life.
+We are always thinking of exciting ways that children can learn, and we do not limit our creativity certain subjects.

 Last year there were lots of enrichment activities in school which have helped to make the children's learning real.
 These are an integral part of our school curriculum and the support we have received from the majority of parents has been fantastic.